Aditya671/Evidence-Driven-Agentic-AI-for-Real-Estate-Intelligence/README.md

-# Building a Production-Ready Agentic AI System for Industry
+# Building an Evidence-Driven Agentic AI System for Real-Estate Intelligence

 This folder contains a Medium-ready series about building a production-grade agentic AI system for enterprise document intelligence.
 The series is intentionally sanitized: it explains the architecture, workflow patterns, extraction discipline, and operating model without exposing private source names, tenant-specific paths, proprietary identifiers, or sensitive prompt text.